 Blanket Agreement: Generally created for the establishment of an on-going product or service expense need exceeding $10K per year (e.g. department needs to have lab cleaned on a biweekly basis) – this is the only type of PA for which a Requisition can be made.

 Revenue Agreement: Created for an agreement that will generate revenue for the department/university.

+Purchase agreements must be sent to central campus for approval before services can take place.
+No individual or department has the authority to sign on behalf of the University.
+Depending on the nature of the agreement, approval can take up to 8-10 weeks.
+Please send requests to Financial Services at accounting@law.ucdavis.edu .